markojavorac/AlarmManagerDemo/README.md

 ### For: CENG-319

 # Intro
-The AlarmManager class allows developers to schedule tasks if the application needs to run at a specific time.
+The AlarmManager Widget allows developers to schedule tasks if the application needs to run at a specific time.
 The time window even includes times when the application is not even running.
 This allows for some unique functionality that can be implemented across a variety applications

 # History
 The AlarmManager class has been in the API for since **Level 1** and has always been a core functionality.
 The AlarmManager is included in the java.lang.Object library re-solidifying its importance in the android API.